maxschelski/figureflow/docs/tutorial.rst

 (where "C" is the panel you want to edit)

-The GUI has a button to generate the code you can then copy paste into the script after you are done adding the elements you want.
+The GUI has a button to generate the code after you are done adding the elements you want you can then copy paste into the script of the figure/movie.

 With the GUI you don't need to check at which coordinates you want to add an arrow or text in ImageJ.

 Creating new plot types